-Log in for the first time and accept the master key¶
+Log in for the first time and change default credentials¶

-This topic explains how to log into the Enterprise Console for the first time after an initial installation.
+This page explains how to log into the SaltStack Config user interface for the first time after an initial installation.
 After logging in for the first time, you need to complete a few additional tasks:

 - Change the root password.

-Logging into the Enterprise Console is one post-installation step in a series of several steps that should be followed in a specific order.
-First, complete one of the installation scenarios and then read the following post-installation topics:
+Logging into the user interface is one post-installation step in a series of several steps that should be followed in a specific order.
+First, complete one of the installation scenarios and then read the following post-installation pages:

-Confirm you can log in to SaltStack Enterprise¶
+Confirm you can log in to SaltStack Config¶

-After installing SaltStack Enterprise and completing the previous post-installation step, confirm you can log in to the Enterprise Console using your web browser.
+After installing SaltStack Config and completing the previous post-installation step, confirm you can log in to the user interface using your web browser.
 Chrome or Firefox is recommended.
-For more information about supported browsers, see Which browser does the Enterprise Console need?
+For more information about supported browsers, see Which browser does the SaltStack Config user interface need?

 The default installation uses

 The default credentials are as follows, replacing the

 url value with the DNS name or IP address of the RaaS node: